PDA Leadership Biographies

 pxp440@case.edu

 Popular Pandey is a postdoctoral researcher who joined the Department of Physiology and Biophysics at CWRU in Fall 2022.
 Originally from Kathmandu, Nepal, he earned his PhD in Physics from Florida International University (FIU) in Fall 2020.
 During his PhD studies, he developed nanoscale electroanalytical probes for single molecule analysis.
 After completing his PhD, he continued as a distinguished postdoctoral fellow at FIU, where he developed and implemented nanopipette-based multifunctional probes for single cell analysis.
 At CWRU, Popular's research focuses on understanding how membrane proteins regulate the permeation of water, gases, and other solutes that are critical for cellular homeostasis.
 He uses a combination of molecular biology, biochemistry, electrophysiology, and molecular dynamics simulation methods to investigate these mechanisms.
-Outside of work, Popular enjoys a variety of activities, including gardening, cooking, watching TV shows and movies, hiking, travelling, and spending time with friends and family.
-As a new member of the CWRU Postdoctoral Association (PDA), Popular is eager to contribute to the community through his involvement in the Faculty Senate Committee on University Libraries and the PDA Professional Development Committee.
+Outside of work, Popular enjoys a variety of activities, including gardening, cooking, watching TV shows and movies, hiking, traveling, and spending time with friends and family.
+As a new member of the CWRU Postdoctoral Association (PDA), Popular is eager to contribute to the community as the President and through involvement in the Faculty Senate and the PDA Professional Development Committee.
 In these roles, he looks forward to representing the interests of postdocs, promoting their professional development, and advocating for their needs and concerns.

 Department: Physiology and Biophysics